The Silent Code: Plot

-When the Royal Canadian Mounted Policeman Jerry Hale is sent to a remote outpost, he meets his old sweetheart, Helen Brent, who is living their with her uncle, Peter Barkley.
+When the Canadian Mountie Jerry Hale is sent to a remote outpost, he meets his old sweetheart, Helen Brent, who is living their with her uncle, Peter Barkley.
 Helen's father, Nathan, is off prospecting.
 As they renew their relationship, it becomes clear that the letters which Jerry has been sending to Helen have been intercepted and destroyed by Barkley.
 When her father returns from prospecting, he makes it known that he has a map to his gold strike.
 He moves into his cabin, but is killed by Lobo, one of Barkley's gang, who steals the map.
 During the attack, Lobo drops several Indian beads near Nathan's body.
 Barkley frames Jerry for the murder, and he is arrested and thrown in jail.
 While there, Helen visits him and vents her disgust with him, believing that he did kill her father.

 The beads which Lobo dropped during the murder are eventually tracked back to him, after which Helen helps Jerry escape, and he rides off to get help from the Mounties.
 He tells Helen to wait in her father's cabin.
 While there, Barkley stops by and is confronted by Helen.
 The two begin to fight, Lobo watches, and kills Barkley with his knife.
 Jerry and the Mounties arrive and arrest Lobo and the rest of Barkley's gang, and Jerry is officially cleared.
 As all is well, Helen's dog Rex discovers that Nathan has hidden gold from his mining claim beneath the floor boards in his cabin.